 Competence Zone: Eiko is far more capable than a six-year-old has any right to be.
 In fact, we can probably say that the competence zone is six, and that all the older characters in their teens are no longer in it.
 Just see Improbable Age below.

 Improbable Age: Even from a series where the average age of the cast is fifteen, she's six!
-And yet, she is far more competent than someone her age should ever be.
-She organizes a band of moogles, regularly raids food from a nearby village, regularly escapes from savage monsters on her own, is familiar enough with classic literature to quote it, is extremely versed in summoner history, customs, and lore, is disciplined enough to maintain a daily religious ritual, and is a damned good summoner in her own right.
-And if she's one of the party members that stays behind in the Desert Palace during That One Level, she instantly takes control and leads them out of danger.
-Even more improbably, she's actually surprisingly knowledgeable about romance.
+Yet, she is far more competent than someone her age should ever be.
+She organizes a band of moogles, regularly raids food from a nearby village, regularly escapes from savage monsters on her own, is familiar enough with classic literature to quote it, is extremely versed in summoner history, customs, and lore, is disciplined enough to maintain a daily religious ritual, is a damned good summoner in her own right, and if she's one of the party members that stays behind in the Desert Palace during That One Level, she instantly takes control and leads them out of danger.
+Even more improbably, she's surprisingly knowledgeable about romance.
 Her attempts to woo Zidane include cooking him dinner, quoting literature, writing poetry, showing interest in his life, attempting to rescue him, outright asking him about his feelings for Garnet, and finally, attempting to hook Zidane up with his true love when all else fails.
 Let's face it, folks — if she were older, we'd be all looking at Zidane like he's crazy for turning her down.
 It gets lampshaded in disc 3, when Garnet and Steiner go into a combined Heroic BSOD and Zidane puts Eiko in charge.